Insight-Group/MFIN7036/sentiment-analysis-machine-learning-prediction-based-on-big-dataset.md

 In general, the accuracies of all models can be improved by training with more tweets.
 However, the relationship is not linear.
 It depends on the quality of the trained tweets.

-### 2.2 Accuracies on the 1123 tweets of Fusun Pharma in 2020
+### 2.2 Accuracies on the 1123 tweets of Fosun Pharma in 2020
 | Number of trained tweets | 2000   | 5000   | 20000  | 50000  |
 | ------------------------ | :----: | :----: | :----: | :----: |
 | Naïve Bayes              | 20.12% | 19.86% | 22.44% | 18.08% |